Rio, Iguassu Falls & Buenos Aires10 days

 Optional Excursion - Tango Show & Dinner

 Embark on a guided tour of Buenos Aires and get to know the city where the tango was born.
 Begin at Plaza de Mayo to see the Casa Rosada, the Metropolitan Cathedral and the Cabildo.
 Then, continue to the historic neighborhood of San Telmo before exploring the colorful streets of La Boca.
 Next, drive along 9 de Julio Avenue, the widest street in the world, to Palermo and its beautiful parks.
 End your tour in aristocratic Recoleta to visit the grave of Eva Perón.
-Tonight, opt to enjoy our Tango Show & Dinner.
+Tonight, consider joining our optional excursion for a tango show and dinner.

 Tango Show & Dinner $115* pp